HealerC/urlshortener/README.md

 If the api endpoint /api/shorturl/:short-url (with "short:url" representing the short url number) is requested, the client is redirected to the url it corresponds to.

+**Bonus:** It shows all the URLs as well as their respective short-url numbers at homepage